coolacid/elasticsearch-proxy/README.md

 Also, since for Kibana we already have a web server, there really isn't a need for yet ANOTHER port to be open just to proxy requests.
 This serves the purpose.

+I may spend some time re-doing this in Python - but, I'd have to learn how to CGI python, plus, PHP and web servers play well together already.

 To-do Steps
 ----------